cioppino

 18 black mussels, bearded and scrubbed clean

-1 1/2 pounds fresh sea bass or other firm fish, cut into 1 1/2-inch pieces
+1 1/2 pounds fresh firm fish, cut into 1 1/2-inch pieces

-12 peeled and deveined prawns (shells reserved for stock)
+12 peeled and deveined prawns (shells reserved for stock

 Fish Stock:

-1-pound fresh fish bones, plus the head if you can get it
+1 pound fresh fish bones, plus the head if you can get it

 2 ribs celery, coarsely chopped